hntrl/eventkit/docs/guide/concepts/async-processing.md

 // done second
 ```

 We can await the subscriber multiple times because the subscriber isn't a real JavaScript `Promise` object.
-Instead it's known as a custom ["Thennable"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#thenables), which means it has a custom `then` method which will be called every time the subscriber is in an await statement, which is asking the scheduler for the promise that represents the completion of its work.
+Instead it's a custom ["Thennable"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#thenables), which means it has a custom `then` method which will be called every time the subscriber is in an await statement.
+When you use an await statement, it's asking the scheduler for the promise that represents the completion of its work at **that point in time**, which means that if you await the same subscriber multiple times, you'll get a new promise each time.

 Since `await` is just syntactic sugar for `.then()`, you can also wait for a subscriber to finish by calling `.then()` on the subscriber object to register a callback.